hirosystems/pox-clarinet-tests/README.md

 ## Notes

-- `pox-mainnet.clar` constants are hardcoded in to `pox-2.clar`.
+- `pox-mainnet.clar` constants are hardcoded in to `pox-3.clar`.
-- `The build-in function `stx-account` doesn't work in this test environment.
-Use `stx-locked-from-pox-3-data` instead
+- `The build-in function `stx-account` doesn't work in this test environment
+  - A drop-in replacement function, `stx-account-from-pox3-data`, is hardcoded into `pox-3.clar`
+  - Instances of `stx-account` have been commented out from `pox-3.clar` and replaced with this function
+  - This function may not work in all cases.
+In particular, `unlock-height` is probably not correct

 ## Functions